B-Manish/ProfileGenerator/README.md

 ## Prerequisites
-Make sure node js is installed.
-Check if it is installed with the below command.
+Ensure that Node.js is installed on your system.
+You can verify this by running the following command:
  ``` bash
 node --version
  ```

 ## Steps to run
-Go the root of the project
+1. Navigate to the root directory of the project.

-Create a .env file and paste the below code in it
+2. Create a .env file and add the following line to it:
  ``` bash
 REACT_APP_BUILD_ROUTE=preview
  ```